Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Ignite/README.md

 ## 🏁 Conclusion

+This machine demonstrates the risks associated with outdated web applications and poor credential management.

+From an attacker’s perspective, identifying the underlying technology during enumeration allowed for rapid discovery of a known vulnerability, leading to initial access.

+Additionally, improper handling of sensitive information enabled privilege escalation, highlighting the importance of secure configuration practices.

-This assessment demosnstrated how a vulnerable web application can lead to a full system compromise.
+Overall, this challenge reinforces the importance of structured enumeration and understanding how small pieces of information can lead to full system compromise.

-By exploting a **Remote Code Execution (RCE)** vulnerability in **Fuel CMS 1.4.1**, it was possible to gain initial access to the target system.
-From there, improper handling of sensitive information allowed the discovery of credentials, which were later used to escalate privileges and obtain **root access**.

-This scenario highlights the risks of running outdated software with known vulnerabilities, as well as the dangers of exposing sensitive credentials within configuration files.

 ---